-English Language Learners
+English Learners

 The Massachusetts Department of Elementary and Secondary Education strongly believe that all students should be held to the same high expectations outlined in the Curriculum Framework.
 This includes students who are English learners (ELs).
 However, these students may require additional time, appropriate instructional support, and aligned assessments as they acquire both English language proficiency and content area knowledge.
 Additionally, developing native-like proficiency in English takes time, and teachers should recognize that it is possible to meet the standards for reading and literature, writing and research, language development, and speaking and listening without manifesting native-like control of conventions and vocabulary.